25

 Vihtominen is considered an integral part of the Finnish sauna tradition, offering a sensory element to the sauna ritual.
 The aroma of the birch leaves, combined with the mild exfoliation, contributes to a revitalizing and authentic sauna experience.

-Unfortunately vihta is usually not available or even allowed in public saunas due to maintenance reasons (the above mentioned Kotiharjun sauna being an exception!).
-Should you be so lucky to get an invitation to visit a private family sauna, especially in the country site, you might get a pleasant surprise though!
+Unfortunately, vihta is usually not available or even allowed in public saunas due to maintenance reasons (the above-mentioned Kotiharjun sauna being an exception!).
+Should you be so lucky to get an invitation to visit a private family sauna, especially in the countryside, you might get a pleasant surprise though!

 Check the sauna’s website or entrance for specific rules.
-Don’t hesitate to ask—Finns are proud of their sauna culture and happy to share it.
+Don’t hesitate to ask, Finns are proud of their sauna culture and happy to share it.
 Most importantly, go in with an open mind and a relaxed attitude!
+However you choose to experience it, stepping into a Finnish sauna is stepping into the heart of Finnish culture.
+Just relax, breathe in the steam, and enjoy.

 Find saunas on the map